epeld/cl-asteroids/README.md

 # Current TODOs #

-+ Figure out how to split rocks
++ Add visual effect (= "exhaust") when thrusting
++ Collision detect the ship as well
 + Specialize update-object to do different things
-+ Add visual effect (= "exhaust") when thrusting
 + Figure out units of length

 # Less Important TODOs #